1.3 Core Components

 Curriculum and tags

 Configuration is where you manage two things: the official curriculum hierarchy for your program, and your own custom tags.
-These two settings work differently where curriculum is fixed and set by EdisonOS, while tags are fully yours to create and manage.
+These two settings work differently like curriculum is fixed and set by EdisonOS, while tags are fully yours to create and manage.

-Curriculum hierarchy (read-only) The curriculum hierarchy represents the official syllabus structure of the exam you are teaching.
+Curriculum Hierarchy (read-only) The curriculum hierarchy represents the official syllabus structure of the exam you are teaching.
 It is defined by EdisonOS and structured as: Section → Domain → Skill → Subskill.
 Example: Math → Algebra → Linear Equations.
 You can view this hierarchy but cannot edit it.

 Hierarchy level | Example (SAT Math) | Editable? |